 - Co-Insurance: like a co-pay, but typically a percentage of the total cost as opposed to a fixed amount

 - Maximum Out-of-Pocket Expense: the amount you would need to pay for the year before your coverage pays for all remaining expenses

-- Formulary: list of medications which are covered by the plan
+- Formulary: list of prescription medications which are covered by the plan

-And of course, you’ll need to see if your providers are available so that you can see the doctors with whom you already have a relationship.
+One of the most important aspects to some people is finding out if their providers are available in the plan they want so that you can see the doctors with whom you already have a relationship.
 Depending on the type of plan, you may only be covered for in-network providers (those who agree to a discounted rate with your insurer), or you may be able to see out-of-network providers for an additional cost.
-Also pay attention to whether you will need referrals from your primary care doctor in order to see specialists.
+Also pay attention to whether you will need referrals from your primary care doctor in order to see any kind of specialist.

 You should have already received a complete guide to Medicare from the government which details your options and choices.
 You can also look for tailored options on the Medicare Plan Finder, including estimates of costs under each plan.
 If you need more assistance, you can contact Medicare at (800) 633-4227 (or (877) 486-2048 for the hearing impaired).